Parchin Chemical Industries

 According to the U.S Department of the Treasury, acts on behalf of DIO by importing and exporting chemical goods; according to the U.S. Department of the Treasury, was identified in April 2007 as the final recipient of sodium perchlorate monohydrate, a chemical precursor for solid propellant oxidizer, possibly to be used for ballistic missiles; according to the European Union, has worked on propulsion for Iran's ballistic missile program.

-Develops and produces explosives, including nitrocellulose, dynamites, ammonium nitrate, and detonating cord; other products include diethyl ether, ethanol, and sulfuric acid; in 2018, began producing "Nanel" relays for use in explosives, construction, and mining; also reportedly produces chemical solvents and nano-materials.
+Develops and produces explosives, including nitrocellulose, dynamite, ammonium nitrate, and detonating cord; other products include diethyl ether, ethanol, and sulfuric acid; in 2018, began producing "Nanel" relays to use in explosives, construction, and mining; also reportedly produces chemical solvents and nano-materials.

-According to the National Council of Resistance of Iran, a center of chemical and biological weapon work containing storage and "glass body" gas production equipment that has allegedly been repaired by its manufacturer, Lampert of Hungary.
+According to the National Council of Resistance of Iran (NCRI), has served as a center of chemical and biological weapon work containing storage and "glass body" gas production equipment that has allegedly been repaired by its manufacturer, Lampert of Hungary.

 Managing directors are Naser Sobhani and reportedly Saeed Soltan Abadi; commercial manager is Naser Majidi.